Sailor finishing breakfast in the motel maybe (7)

 'finishing breakfast in the motel maybe' is the wordplay.

-'finishing breakfast' becomes 'at' (I am not sure about this - if you are sure you should believe this answer much more).
+'finishing breakfast' becomes 'at' (I can't justify this - if you can you should believe this answer much more).

 'maybe' indicates anagramming the letters.